 Founded in 1963, the Metropolitan State University of Denver has the distinction of being ACSB accredited; is ranked one of the top Colorado colleges for veterans by Military Times; ranked 67th in the U.S. due to its Yellow Ribbon Certified campus and programs, and is accredited by the Higher Learning Commission.
 Contact an advisor today to find out why Metropolitan State University is one of the best online colleges in Colorado.

 9. Adams State University

 Adams State University offers four online undergraduate programs: Business; Sociology; Teacher Education and Media Industry and Communication.
-With a focus on preparing students for careers in the global market, student gain insight and hands-on learning opportunities through internships, workshops and volunteer activities.
-The faculty teach from real-world industry experience, and are instrumental in providing off-campus mentors to enhance their current or future career progression.
+With a focus on preparing students for careers in the global market, students gain insight and hands-on learning opportunities through internships, workshops, and volunteer activities.
+The faculty teach from real-world industry experience and are instrumental in providing off-campus mentors to enhance their current or future career progression.
 Students have a detailed curriculum to follow, including a first-year seminar; writing-intensive courses; ePortfolio, and senior capstone projects.
 Contact an advisor to discuss enrolling in one of the best online colleges in Colorado today.

 Adams State University Alamosa is named one of the Best Colleges in Social Mobility 2020 by U.S. News & World Report.
 Accredited by the Higher Learning Commission, individual programs at the university are accredited by the Commission on Collegiate Nursing Education (CCNE) and the Council for Accreditation of Counseling and Related Educational Programs (CACREP).